MineTrax/minetrax.github.io/docs/introduction/what-is-minetrax.md

 sidebar_position: 1
 ---

-MineTrax is a web suite for your minecraft servers.
+MineTrax is a web suite & analytics tool for your minecraft servers.
 Using it you can improve your server engagement by providing a unified dashboard for players to visit and view their player data, or you can keep everything private and use it only for analytics, choice is yours.

 ## Features
 MineTrax has lot of features, some of them are listed below, *for full list see homepage*: